onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

     }
   })

-  // The same AuthnResponse can alternatively be sent using WalletUtils.approve (or WalletUtils.decline) WalletUtils.approve({
+  // Alternatively be sent using WalletUtils.approve (or WalletUtils.decline)
+  // which will wrap AuthnResponse in a PollingResponse WalletUtils.approve({
     f_type: "AuthnResponse",
     f_vsn: "1.0.0"